msjbowen/starter-hugo-academic/content/home/Draft Papers.md

 ### The Cognitive Role of Indeterminacy
 > There are a variety of norms that purport to govern what attitude an agent ought to adopt.
 It is unclear, however, what attitude a rational agent ought to have towards an indeterminate proposition or whether there is a norm that prescribes an attitude.
-It is also unclear what falls under the term `indeterminate' and the range of phenomena that might be referred to as `indeterminate'
+It is also unclear what falls under the term indeterminate and the range of phenomena that might be referred to as indeterminate.
 This paper address the normative question of what attitude a rational agent ought to adopt towards cases of indeterminacy.
 I defend the view that indeterminacy should be understood as an umbrella term that encompasses a range of related phenomena.
 In light of this I argue we should adopt a position I call modest pluralism to the normative question.
 Modest pluralism holds that there is no unique attitude an agent ought to adopt to cases of indeterminacy, but rather a range of permissible attitudes to adopt.